How to become a London Chauffeur

 Private Hire Driver’s licence

 To become a PCO licensed chauffeur, a candidate must obtain a private hire driver’s licence.
-The first step towards obtaining a private hire driver’s licence is to apply for a private hire vehicle driver application pack.
+The first step towards obtaining a private hire driver’s licence is to register and apply online or request a private hire vehicle driver application pack.

 Private hire driver’s licence requirements:

 - You must be at least 21 years of age (at the time of applying) and there is no upper age limit, as long as you meet the other licensing requirements.